7ujian/meg4/docs/en/music.md

 `01` to `1F`.
 The value 0 is printed as `..` and means keep using the same waveform as before.

-Finally, you can also add special effects to the notes (the last part of the note), like arpeggio (make it sound like a chord), portamento, vibrato, tremolo etc. See the [memory map](#digital_signal_processor) for a full list.
-This has a numeric parameter, usually interpreted as "how much".
+Finally, you can also add special effects to the notes (the last part of the note), like arpeggio (make it sound like a chord), portamento, vibrato, tremolo etc. See the [note effects] for a full list.
+This has a numeric parameter, usually interpreted as
+"how much".
 It is printed as three hex numbers, where the first represents the effect type and the last two are the parameter, or `...` if it's not set.
 For example `C00` means set the volume to zero, so silence the channel.

 <h3 mus_kbd>Keyboard</h3>